iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • 16 points or more: 6 years license bar duration

-Generally, The Iowa Driver & Identification Services (ODS) will SUSPEND a driver’s license if he/she commits:
+Generally, The Iowa Driver & Identification Services (ODS) may SUSPEND a driver’s license if they commit:

 • 3 moving violations or more in 12 months